 In 2016, there was an estimated number of 102,400 jobs in the United States for Substance Abuse Counselor.
 New jobs are being produced at a rate of 23.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,800 new jobs for Substance Abuse Counselor by 2026.
-Due to new job openings and attrition, there will be an average of 14,100 job openings in this field.
+Due to new job openings and attrition, there will be an average of 14,100 job openings in this field each year.

 The states with the most job growth for Substance Abuse Counselor are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Rhode Island, Maine, or Idaho.
 These states have the worst job growth for this type of profession.

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Substance Abuse Counselors: